Basic knowledge of the spectroelectrochemical method

 Figure 2-4 shows the comparison of the absorption spectra of the ITO electrode on the glass substrate and the glass substrate.
 It can be seen that for the ITO electrode, there is no obvious difference between the absorption spectrum shape of the quartz substrate and the glass substrate.

 3. Pt and Au Thin film transparent electrode

 The main disadvantages of the above-mentioned metal oxide electrodes are the poor reproducibility and high resistance of the electrodes, and they are only suitable for research in the visible light range.
 They are later replaced by vacuum sprayed Pt and Au thin films (<5000 angstroms), which can be properly prepared.
 These films have good mechanical stability, low resistance and reasonable light transmittance.

 The film manufacturing steps are as follows.

-- Strictly clean the light-transmitting substrate surface (glass or quartz), and then ion bombard the substrate surface under vacuum to ensure good adhesion of the metal film on the substrate.
+- Strictly clean the transparent substrate surface (glass or quartz), and then ion bombard the substrate surface under vacuum to ensure good adhesion of the metal film on the substrate.

 - On the substrate coated with Bi and Pb in advance, gold is deposited in a high vacuum, and the thickness of the film is controlled by controlling the deposition time.